 ETH Full Node and Pathfinder

-When working on projects, we frequently come across situations where we need to input the ETH RPC or retrieve information about a particular token locally.
+When working on projects, we frequently come across situations where we need to input the ETH RPC or to retrieve information about a particular token locally.
 For instance, in the code snippet below, our objective is to obtain the decimal information of a contract:

 package main